RickofManc/60-seconds-to-save-earth/README.md

 Following a successful MVP launch, the game has the opportunity to be further developed over a relatively short period to increase its reach globally.
 Here is a selection of the key future development features:
 * Change difficulty between 'Easy' and 'Hard' to further challenge users.
 * Differing images of fossil fuels being burnt to increase educational awareness.
+* Different end-game screen if the user score is 0.
 * Animate the images when a hit is recorded.
 * Optional background music to enhance the user experience.
 * To increase speed and focus, background music could quicken with 10 seconds remaining and a voice calls (10, 9, 8...).